Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 The operation is totally hands-free and automatic.
-Once a flush is pulled, within seconds afterward, Shine will begin to spray the bowl with electrolyzed water to disinfect and deodorize.
+Once a flush is pulled, Shine will spray the bowl with electrolyzed water to disinfect and deodorize within seconds afterward.

-You can also initiate Shine to clean anytime you wish through Sam or schedule a cleaning time.
-And if you own an Alexa device, you can use voice command to activate the cleaning – “Alexa, ask SAM to clean the toilet”.
-That will set off the cleaning cycle from the comfort of your living room or remotely from anywhere.
+You can also initiate Shine to clean anytime you wish through Sam or schedule a self-cleaning cycle.
+And if you own an Alexa device, you can use a voice command to activate the cleaning – “Alexa, ask SAM to clean the toilet”.
+That will set off the cleaning from the comfort of your living room or remotely from anywhere.
 How cool is that?

 Electrolyzed Water Versus Bleach

 In this day and age, it is no secret to the uses of electrolyzed water.
-But not many understand why it isn’t replacing the chemical-heavy bleach if it has that many advantages.
+But not many understand why it isn't replacing those chemical-heavy liquid cleaners if it has so many advantages.